I've had a sports complex for a long time, and now you're gonna hear about it.

 #67 – The Eagles traded away the aforementioned Hank Fraley because they were comfortable handing over the center job to Jamaal Jackson.
 The Delaware State product had a solid seven years as an Eagle.
 Good not great.

 #68 – Defensive end Dennis Harrison spent seven years in Philly from the late-70’s into the mid-80’s.
 He made the Pro Bowl in 1982 when he finished second in the NFL in sacks, the first season that stat was officially kept by the league.
-But watch out, Jordan Mailata is creeping up.
+However, he is now handing this number over to Jordan Mailata, who has become the ultimate testament to the Eagles’ ability to scout, draft, and develop superior talent.
+A proud grad of Jeff Stoutland University.

 #70 – Nicknamed “Big Ox”, Al Wistert was a four-time All-Pro two-way player back in the 1940’s, winning two NFL Championships for the Eagles as well.
 He became the first player to have his number retired by the team.